Nate Diaz: Diaz vs. Paul

+Diaz vs. Masvidal

+On March 13, 2024, it was announced that Diaz would face Jorge Masvidal on June 1, 2024, at the Kia Forum in Los Angeles, California in a 10-round bout at light heavyweight.
+On May 7, 2024, it was reported that the fight was rescheduled for July 6, 2024 at Honda Center in Anaheim, CA. On May 13, 2024, the new event date was confirmed for July 6, 2024.
+Diaz won the bout by majority decision.

+After the boxing match with Jorge Masvidal, Diaz launched a lawsuit against Fanmio and its owner, Solomon Engel for fraud and breach of contract; alleging that he was only paid $1 million out of the total $10 million purse he was promised.

 Personal life

-Diaz's brother Nick is also a professional MMA fighter fighting under UFC.
+Diaz's older brother Nick is also a professional MMA fighter.
 Both Diaz brothers are advocates for cannabis and even have a licensed line of marijuana pre-rolls made by California Finest.
 They currently run a Brazilian jiu-jitsu school in Stockton, California (Nick Diaz Academy), and founded a CBD company called Game Up Nutrition.
-He has been primarily vegan since he was 18, but admits to eating fish from time to time.
+He has been primarily vegan since he was 18 years old, but admits to eating fish from time to time.
 On June 20, 2018, it was announced that Diaz's girlfriend had given birth to their daughter.

 In August 2022, Diaz publicly endorsed fellow UFC veteran BJ Penn in his run for governor for Hawaii.

-In September 2022, Diaz announced the news that he was starting his own combat sports promotion company, Real Fight Inc. As a result of the attention that Diaz had brought to the city of Stockton, he was presented with a key to the city by the mayor during a Stockton Kings basketball game in December 2022.
+In September 2022, Diaz announced the news that he was starting his own combat sports promotion company, Real Fight Inc. Diaz remained connected to his roots, often giving back to his community in Stockton being involved with support for young fighters as he nurtures a new generation of talent.
+As a result of the attention that Diaz had brought to the city of Stockton, he was presented with a key to the city by the mayor during a Stockton Kings basketball game in December 2022.

-Controversy

-Diaz was involved in a brawl backstage at the Anderson Silva v Jake Paul boxing match and was removed from the event as a result.
+In October 2022, Diaz was involved in a brawl backstage at the Jake Paul vs. Anderson Silva boxing match and was removed from the event as a result.

+In April 2023, footage emerged of Diaz getting involved in an altercation in the street that ended with him choking a man unconscious.
+Diaz was then issued a warrant and Diaz turned himself in to the New Orleans Police Department on April 27, at 7:10 AM, facing a second-degree battery charge.
+Diaz's attorney claimed that he acted in self-defense and he was released on a $10,000 bond.
+On September 25, 2023, it was reported that the Orleans Parish would not pursue the case against Diaz indicating his actions were entirely in self defense as shown on video, clean in pictures and clear from the multiple witnesses.